South Fork Wind Farm

 PSEG-LI Fort Pond Substation Relocation

 Concerned Citizens of Montauk support a relocated substation which will be resilient to sea level rise and storm surge; a site which has been previously disturbed and has a lower environmental and ecological value; a site with as little additional clearing necessary as possible; a site in which planned activities have the least impact on drinking, ground and surface waters; and a site which the Montauk community supports.
-Please see CCOM letter to PSEG officials.
+Please see CCOM LETTER TO PSEG OFFICIALS: APRIL 30, 2019.